creative-coders-group/creative-coders-group/README.md

 - 👋 Hi, I’m @creative-coders-group
-- 👀 I’m interested in machine learning, artificial intelligence
+- 👀 I’m interested in machine learning, artificial intelligence, backend
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning NodeJs
 - 💞️ I’m looking to collaborate on telegram bot and backend projects
-- 📫 How to reach me abdumalikshukurov@mail.ru
+- 📫 How to reach me abdumalikxonshukurov@gmail.com

 <!---
 creative-coders-group/creative-coders-group is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.